FOSSEE/st-scripts/getting-started-with-for/script.rst

 	print "is", sqrt(each)

-Now we have finished the statements in the block, and still the interpreter is showing four dots, which means you are still inside the block.
-To exit from the block press return key or the enter key twice without entering anything else.
+Now we have finished the statements in the block, and still the interpreter is showing four dots, this means that you are still inside the block.
+To exit from the block press the return key or the enter key twice without entering anything else.
 It printed the square root of each number in the list, and that is executed in a ``for`` loop.